-It is not possible to submit a Building Notice for a new building or extension within 3m of a sewer shown on the Thames Water or Anglian Water map of sewers.
-The law requires that a Full Plans application be submitted in all case.
+It is not possible to submit a Building Notice for a new building or extension within 3 metres of a sewer shown on the Thames Water or Anglian Water map of sewers.
+The law requires that a Full Plans application be submitted in all cases.

-On 1 October 2011, water and sewage companies became responsible for shared private sewers this means a build over agreement may be required if the drain is shared even if it does not appear on the mapping system.
+On 1st October 2011, water and sewage companies became responsible for shared private sewers, this means a build over agreement may be required if the drain is shared even if it does not appear on the mapping system.